PlatziLabs/fake-api-docs/src/pages/doc/products.md

 > Note that the offset should be increased by the previous limit and not by the size of the entries in the response array, as this may be less than the limit.
 Generally we advise using the value of the limit in the response object to increase the offset value.

-For example pagination with 10 items per page, look like this:
+For example, for a pagination with 10 items per page, it looks like this:

 <!-- ```bash
 [GET] http://api.escuelajs.co/api/v1/products?offset=0&limit=10